HubTou/PyLists4C/DOC.md

 * A **LIST** is an instance of linked list this library provides.
 * An **element** is a node of a LIST.
 * A **value** is the payload of an element of a LIST.
-  * The values that you pass to the library's functions are never used directly and always copied before insertion into a LIST (we don't want multiple references to an allocated variable and dependencies with what's going on outside of the library).
+  * The values that you pass to the library's functions are never used directly and always copied before insertion into a LIST (we don't want dependencies with what's going on outside of the library).
+The copies are also never re-used (as we don't want multiple references to an allocated variable either).
 * An **index** is the position of an element in a LIST.
   * Like in Python, indexes are numbered from 0 when you go through a LIST from its beginning, or from -1 when you go through its end.
   * LISTs indexes, lengths and counts are of the C language **long** type.